maverickmath/ashuku/README.txt

 Scoring
 =======

-There are two kinds of attributes: qualitive and quantitive.
+There are two kinds of attributes: qualitative and quantitive.

 Quantitive scores are for things that can be easily put in numbers, like your weight or time spent studying.

-Qualitive scores are things you would normally rate as "good" or "bad".
+qualitative scores are things you would normally rate as "good" or "bad".
 To make scoring easy, only 5 values are allowed, ranging from -2 to +2.
 Instead of having to precise variables that can't rate efficiently anymore, it's better to use more variables.
 For example, if you think that "mood" is too complex for